labujaber1/cycle-colours/readme.txt

 * No dependencies, no classes, its designed to be light weight.
 * Intended for block based themes where palettes and styles are configured in .json files in a styles directory.
 Can also be used in classic themes by selecting specific div classes or ids.
+* No data of any kind is actively collected from you from the plugin.

 == Some questions and answers ==